PowerSheetco/rss-reader-upwork/privacy-policy.md

 For spreadsheet to function we require the following permissions:

-* See, edit, create, and delete all your Google Sheets spreadsheets.
-Necessary to access the spreadsheet from the Google Apps Script.
+* See, edit, create, and delete all your Google Sheets spreadsheets: Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet.
 * View and manage your forms in Google Drive
   * We are using a Settings form to make it easier to change settings.
 We access only the Settings form bound the RSS Reader spreadsheet.
 * Connect to an external service